physimals/quantiphyse/doc/cest_tutorial.rst

 Image view
 ~~~~~~~~~~

-The left part of the window contains three orthogonal views of your data.
+The left part of the window normally contains three orthogonal views of your data.
+In this case the data is a 2D slice so Quantiphyse has maximised the
+relevant viewing window.
+If you double click on the view it returns to the standard of three orthogonal views - this can be used with 3D data to look at just one of the slice windows at a time.

  - Left mouse click to select a point of focus using the crosshairs
  - Left mouse click and drag to pan the view